 Minor division softball is responsible for youth (18 and under) softball.
 It is organized into the following age categories (Ages are based on the players age as of December 31 in the year in which the season is played): U18, U16, U14, U12, and U10.
-Players under the age of 9 can participate in the Mites program (U10) or with enough numbers to run the program, SMSA would offer “Learn to Play” (more information is available here).
+LTP programmes are also available.

 WAIT, AREN’T SOFTBALL AND BASEBALL THE SAME THING?

 Softball is directly descended from baseball, but there are marked differences.
 First, there are three forms of softball: